BluuesBluu/Isekaid/README.md

 4. [Commands](#command)

 ## Early stage <a name="early"></a>
-### Classes <a name="early2"></a>
+### Races <a name="early2"></a>
-- There are a total of 5 classes.
+- There are a total of 5 races.
-- Pros and Cons of each class

 ```
 Human
-- Pros: 10% Experience increase
+- 10% Experience increase

-- Cons: Skill does not affect combat
+Evolutions:
+-- Sage: Recieve 10% more stat points from equipment
+-- Demigod : 5% bonus to all stats
 ```

 ```
 Elf
-- Pros: 1 Intelligence stat per level
+- +1 Intelligence stat per level

-- Cons: Switching to a Strength class may make the intelligence useless
+Evolutions:
+-- High-Elf: 10% more damage from magic attacks
+-- Spirit: 20% chance to deal double damage
 ```

 ```
 Undead
-- Pros: 5% max hp regenerated per turn
+- 7.5% max hp regenerated per turn

-- Cons: May have less attacking stat compared to the Elf and Demon class
+Evolutions:
+-- Lich: revive to 10% hp once per battle
+-- Archlich: gains 1% to all stats every round
 ```

 ```
 Demon
-- Pros: 1 Strength stat per level
+- +1 Strength stat per level

-- Cons: Switching to a Intelligence class may make the strength useless
+Evolutions:
+-- Greater-Demon: 10% bonus to all physical attacks
+-- Archdemon: 10% lifesteal
 ```

 ```
 Lizardman
-- Pros: 1 defense stat per level
+- +1 defense stat per level

-- Cons: May have less attacking stat compared to the Elf and Demon Class
+Evolutions:
+-- Dragonling: Recieve 10% less damage from all attacks
+-- Draconian: Reflect 10% of all damage
 ```

 - Summary